Abdul-Rahiman-Naufal/LogRhythm-SRP-Kaspersky/README.md

 6. You can also set "Notify IT Team" action to "Malware activity" AIE rule to send notification.

 I highly recommend to setup FIM to monitor KasperskyConfigFile.xml as it contains senitive info.

+I was unable to upload SRP plugin file (.lpi), you can easly generate them using uploaded files or get it from LogRhythm Community.